lalamove/konfig/README.md

 - [Poll Watcher](watcher/filewatcher/README.md)

-Sends events at a given rate, or if diff is enabled, it takes a Getter and fetches the data at a given rate, if data is different, it sends an event.
+Sends events at a given rate, or if diff is enabled.
+It takes a Getter and fetches the data at a given rate.
+If data is different, it sends an event.

 # Hooks
 Hooks are functions ran after a successful loader Load call.
 They are used to reload the state of the application on a config change.